YearimK/Final-Assignment/README.md

 1. The organization admin:  A team of curators, developers, publishers, marketing specialists and coordinators and UX/UI designers.

-    As an admin, our team would like to offer a platform for artists, designers, curators and collectors to connect with one another in one space so that they can manage collection easier and build a community to exhibit and support quality artworks and design products.
+    As an admin, our team would like to offer a platform for artists, designers, curators and collectors to connect with one another in one space so that they can manage collection easier and build a community to exhibit and support quality artworks and products.

 2. Designers/Artists